Updated version 2019

 Back to top

 I have taken some pictures, to illustrate the different steps in the making of a Froebel star.

-Then you can choose whether you want to watch the video, the collage-video or print the collage/step by step guide.
+You can choose whether you want to watch the video, the step by step photo video or print the step by step guide.

 There are different ways to fold or weave the Froebel stars.

 You can make the stars right or left-turned.

 The principles are the same it’s all about how you assemble the strips from the start.

 - A package of weave strips – or make themselves.
 Strips sized 1.5 cm x 45 cm gives medium stars.

 Base – Center: